 It’s not as easy to stake plants in containers so consider growing shorter more compact varieties such as Roma or try bush or dwarf varieties like Russian Red.

 Tomatoes require a lot of water, especially around fruiting time.
 The key is to be consistent and give them a deep watering three times a week – water until they puddle at the base around your mulch, as this indicates water holding capacity has been reached in the soil.

-Laterals are shoots that appear between the junction of a leave and the stem.
-You want to create a nice strong tomato plant with a good structure so remove laterals from the stems up to at least one metre from the ground and keep removing them regularly until the plant is around 1.3-1.4 metres tall.
+Laterals are shoots that appear between the junction of a leaf and the stem.
+You want to create a nice strong tomato plant with a good structure so remove laterals from the stem up to at least one metre from the ground and keep removing them regularly until the plant is around 1.3-1.4 metres tall.
 Use sharp secateurs and ensure they are clean before you start.

 For strong healthy plants and a bumper crop, feed your tomatoes every 3-4 weeks throughout the growing period with Daltons Garden TimeTM Tomato Fertiliser.

 Tomatoes require plenty of nutrition and water.
 It is very important to water regularly during the summer dry months.
 Mulching is an excellent way of conserving moisture in summer.
 Once the small fruit appear on your plants apply an application of Daltons Garden TimeTM Tomato Fertiliser and water in well.

 - Tomatoes are susceptible to many pests and diseases.
 Soil preparation, crop rotation, good ventilation between plants, and a well-timed spraying and feeding programme are crucial.